-This chart must be used together with the Concern Form or Incident or Observation Form.
-Show clearly the location of your concern and label with a number and a brief description, eg.').
+This chart must be used together with the Concern Form or neident or Observation Form.
+Show clearly the location of your concern and label with a n brief description, eg. 's.
 Burn about 4cm.'
-On the Concern Form refer to the injury using the same number and description.
+On the Concern F umber and o the injury using the same number and description.
+Chord State of the Observations made by Signed Date